 Researchers from Bangladesh and Australia are also working together with policy makers in Bangladesh to develop tools and capabilities to maintain a sustainable level of water use for irrigation.
 One output has been the report on sustainable level of water use, particularly groundwater use, for irrigation in the north-west region of Bangladesh.

 As part of the project, the team is working with the Bangladesh Agricultural University (BAU) to support and mentor 20 Master of Science students to enhance technical skills in both the biophysical and social sciences.
 The findings from one of these projects is highlighted below the list of Masters theses.

 Through groundwater and water balance modelling research CSIRO found that groundwater irrigation is the main factor behind current self-sufficiency in rice production.
 It was also found that the larger irrigation area and volume of groundwater pumping played significant roles in the decline of groundwater levels.
 The majority of aquifers in the region are losing water to most major streams except for areas with a flat landscape or above major river junctions.

 A livelihoods analysis found that households with a higher proportion of employed members and a higher proportion of those in work in agriculture enjoy better nutritional outcomes.
 It also found that financial capital and the level of formal education has a large influence on income.
 Major floods generally have a positive impact on household level income due to the corresponding benefit to agriculture.
 Conversely in the northwest region there are many instances of poor food security which is correlated to higher drought exposure.

-More reports, fact sheets and information are available on the SDIP knowledge products page.
+More reports, fact sheets and information are available on the SDIP publications page.